projectatomic/atomic-enterprise-training/eap-latest-setup.md

 should:

 [//]: # (TODO: What are the right channels??)
-[//]: # (TODO: Identify what is needed from rhel-server-7-ose-beta-rpms and what will be AE's equivalent)

-1. Configure yum / subscription manager as follows:
+1. Configure the base yum repositories as follows:

     ```
     subscription-manager register --auto-attach
     subscription-manager repos --disable="*"
     subscription-manager repos \
       --enable="rhel-7-server-rpms" \
-      --enable="rhel-7-server-extras-rpms" \
+      --enable="rhel-7-server-extras-rpms"
-      --enable="rhel-7-server-ose-3.0-rpms"
     ```

 1. Install rpms missing from minimal we are likely to need.